stakater-lab/stakater-nordmart-gateway-vertx/README.md

 ## Overview

-A maven vertx gateway application that aggregates API calls to backend services by providing a condensed REST API for front-end.
+A maven vertx gateway application that aggregates API calls to backend services by providing a condensed REST API for front-end

 ## Dependencies